 These are two writing blogs that you can read for information on how to improve your writing skills and technique.

 These two online tools are ideal for editing your UX proposal, guaranteeing a high level of readability.

 Use these online writing guides to improve your writing skills for a more comprehensive UX proposal.

-Perhaps you’re improving a feature on your website with the aim of boosting sales or allowing people to navigate your website easier which will hopefully improve the amount of time people are going to stay on your website.
+Perhaps you’re improving a feature on your website to boost sales or allow people to navigate your website easier which will hopefully improve the amount of time people are going to stay on your website.

 Whatever it is you’re trying to achieve, you need to ensure this is outlined in your proposal.
 This is important since you’ll need to be able to track the success of your project to ensure it was a success, the desired outcome was met, and you can evaluate the process to improve it next time.

-This section should include what the UX element is going to change, what each department or team member needs to be produced and what steps need to be taken in order to fulfill these changes and improvements.
+This section should include what the UX element is going to change, what each department or team member needs to be produced, and what steps need to be taken to fulfill these changes and improvements.

 The more detail you can include in this section, the more beneficial your proposal will be since there’s such little room for error.
 However, this will only be the case if you make sure that each department is present and providing input into this section.